Metal-Testing Technique Reveals Hidden Damage

 In Nevil Shute’s 1948 future-thriller No Highway, we meet aerospace engineer Theodore Honey in a state of panic on a transatlantic flight.
 He claims that metal fatigue is putting the plane in certain peril, but can’t convince anyone of the imminent danger because there’s no obvious evidence of it.

-Six years later, this scenario became a real-life tragedy when a de Havilland Comet broke up over the Mediterranean because of undetected metal fatigue in the corners of the aircraft’s windows.
+Six years later, this scenario became a real-life tragedy when a de Havilland Comet broke up over the Mediterranean due to undetected metal fatigue in the corners of the aircraft’s windows.

-It’s in furious effort to avoid such tragedies that aerospace engineers are so meticulous in their parts testing—both during their assembly and while they’re in service.
+It’s in a frantic effort to avoid such tragedies that aerospace engineers are so meticulous in their parts testing—both during their assembly and while they’re in service.

 But this is a troubled and imperfect undertaking.
-Too often, just the act of testing a part for its robustness compromises exactly that.
+Too often, just the act of testing a part for its robustness compromises precisely that.

-The solution, up till now, has been to replace parts according to a conservative schedule of their predicted lifespans, which can be wasteful, or to engage the practice of non-destructive testing (NDT), where materials are assessed for cracks or other imperfections caused by stress, chemicals, heat, radiation, etc., in a way that doesn’t require their disassembly or destroy their serviceability.
+Until now, the solution has been to replace parts according to a conservative schedule of their predicted lifespans, which can be wasteful.
+Another option has been to engage in the practice of non-destructive testing (NDT), where materials are assessed for cracks or other imperfections caused by stress, chemicals, heat, radiation, etc., in a way that doesn’t require their disassembly or destroy their serviceability.

 But these methods can be prohibitively expensive and technically challenging.
 And they demand esoteric expertise for their interpretation.